-This includes problems about whether medical care or prescription drugs are covered or not, the way they are covered, and problems related to payment for medical care or prescription drugs.
+This includes problems about whether medical care (medical items, services and/or Part B prescription drugs) are covered or not, the way they are covered, and problems related to payment for medical care.

 - Yes. - Go on to the next section in this chapter, Section 4: "A guide to the basics of coverage decisions and appeals." - No. - Skip ahead to Section 8 at the end of this chapter: "How to make a complaint about quality of care, waiting times, customer service, or other concerns."